 Automated testing is a commonly used practice.
 It saves you from boring routine and detects problems while you are developing your product.
-One of the tools which can help you with this is Jenkins, cross-platform, continuous integration and continuous delivery application with rich plugin ecosystem.
+One tool which can help you with this is Jenkins, cross-platform, continuous integration, and continuous delivery application with a rich plugin ecosystem.

 To show how to use Jenkins for automation testing for rails I’ve created test rails app and put it on github and created a server on Ubuntu, which I will refer to by the URL http://jenkins.example.com.
 First thing we need to do is to install Jenkins and Git packages on our server.

 wget -q -O - https://jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add - sudo sh -c 'echo deb http://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list' sudo apt-get update sudo apt-get install jenkins git